Branding Cannabis: How do you think about branding in an emerging legal market?

 - knowledge about the product is highly uneven, with significant misinformation and biases that brands can help customers navigate

-- branding plays an important role in guiding customers through different aspects of the market, including product category differences and regulatory and legal differences in different regions
+- branding newly legal products plays an important role in guiding customers through different aspects of the market, including product category differences and regulatory and legal differences in different regions

-There are a number of unique brand considerations when a huge latent market that was once illegal suddenly becomes legitimate.
+There are a number of unique brand considerations when branding newly legal products.
 Careful branding can help a company stand out in a market that suddenly explodes due to a regulatory or legal change.
-In this white paper, we will explore the multiple issues around branding a newly legal product, including: the immediate presence of multiple large and distinct market segments; the particular importance of making the right moves early on; the information and education vacuum about the product and the biases of previous illegality; and the regulatory and legal differences across regions, states and even countries.
-The recent case of cannabis provides a number of helpful examples as we consider the multiple issues in newly legal product branding.
+In this white paper, we will explore the multiple issues around branding newly legal products, including: the immediate presence of multiple large and distinct market segments; the particular importance of making the right moves early on; the information and education vacuum about the product and the biases of previous illegality; and the regulatory and legal differences across regions, states and even countries.
+The recent case of cannabis provides a number of helpful examples as we consider the multiple issues in branding newly legal products branding.

 The legalization of a market creates a highly turbulent business context.
 Opinions regarding morality and legitimacy are likely to remain uneven for a considerable amount of time, and the process of ethical normalization and changing ideas regarding associated social stigmas leads to numerous potential pitfalls and an evolving landscape for businesses and brands to navigate.
 In addition, potential unintended or unanticipated consequences abound, from regulatory rules to health issues, interest in ingredients, concerns around purity, credibility, trust and transparency.